Mebane's Bridge: Background

 Benjamin Franklin Mebane Jr. was an industrialist who built several textile mills in northern Rockingham County, North Carolina in the late 1800s and early 1900s.
-In the early 1920s, he decided to construct a chemical plant in "the Meadows", a large tract of land his Spray Water Power and Land Company owned between Spray and Draper, cutoff from the towns by the Dan River.
+In the early 1920s, he decided to construct a chemical plant in "the Meadows", a large tract of land his Spray Water Power and Land Company owned between Spray and Draper, cut off from the towns by the Dan River.
 The only modern crossing across the river in the vicinity of this area was the North Carolina Highway 87 bridge.
 Due to be completed in 1924, it was 1.5 miles upstream from the Meadows.
 Wanting a more direct route to his plant from the nearby towns, Mebane decided that a new bridge should be constructed near the confluence of Fishing Creek and the Dan River.
 Mebane's full reasoning for wanting to have a road bridge erected—such as to make way for trucks instead of relying on rail depots—has never been made clear.

-Though he would benefit the most from a bridge, he thought that a crossing in the area would benefit industrial growth in Rockingham County and thought that the county government should pay for its construction.
+Though he would benefit the most from a bridge, Mebane believed that a crossing in the area would broadly benefit industrial growth in Rockingham County and thus thought that the county government should pay for its construction.
 In 1922, he sought out three men to support his proposal: Josiah Ferre McCollum, Thomas Ruffin Pratt, and William Franklin Pruitt.
 Local newspapers later asserted that Mebane entertained the three—two farmers and a local merchant—at his mansion to convince them to back his plan.
 Himself a Republican in a Democrat-dominated county, Mebane quietly helped the three men get elected to the five-person Rockingham County Board of Commissioners that year as Democrats.
 Shortly after taking office, Pratt, Pruitt, and McCollum formally proposed the construction of a bridge near the Meadows property.
 The two other commissioners on the board, R.B.
 Chance and J.R.
 Martin, expressed reservations, noting that the Highway 87 bridge was due to be completed soon nearby.
 Undaunted, Mebane's commissioners, having a majority on the board, voted on March 19, 1923 that a bridge near the confluence of Fishing Creek and the Dan River was a "public necessity".
 They authorized the county to retain an engineer and pay up to $50,000 to erect a crossing at the site.
 The commissioners also voted to appropriate $250,000 to pave a road from Madison to Settle's Bridge, either as an attempt to build support in the western part of the county for the construction effort or as pork for Pratt, who lived in Madison.
 Plans that year were also made to construct a $7,000 "River Side Road" running two miles from the Draper Road in the north down the east bank of the Smith River, across the bridge, and connecting to Harrison's Crossroad Road in the south.